refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

       />
     ```

--   `cardContentProps` prop is removed from all basic views components.
-Use `contentProps` prop instead.
+-   The `cardContentProps` prop has been removed from all basic views components.
+Use the `contentProps` prop instead.

     ```diff
       <Edit